 It's the spectacular heart of Yosemite National Park and at 4,000 feet (1,200 meters) elevation, it's accessible nearly year round.
 To visit it, you'll need to pay the National Park entry fee.

-Sights and Things to Do in Yosemite Valley
+Sights and Things to Do

 The Merced River flows through the middle of Yosemite Valley.
 When there's enough water, you can rent an inflatable raft at Curry Village (now called Half Dome Village) for a nice float downstream.
-Prices and details are in the Yosemite Park website.

-Food and Lodging in Yosemite Valley
+Food and Lodging

 All of the lodging, shops, campgrounds, and places to eat are on the east end of the Yosemite Valley.
 Yosemite Village is the main visitor area, where you'll find the visitor center, Ansel Adams Gallery, and Yosemite Museum.
 You'll also find gift shops, a grocery store, places to eat, an ATM machine and a post office.

-Curry Village (now called Half Dome Village) offers standard, motel-style rooms, cabins and canvas tent cabins.
+Curry Village (now called Half Dome Village) offers standard, motel-style rooms, cabins, and canvas tent cabins.
 You'll also find a grocery store, bike rentals, gift shop, showers, lodging and a couple of places to eat.

-Getting Around Yosemite Valley
+Getting Around the Valley

 Only one loop road runs through Yosemite Valley.
 It's called Southside Drive on the way in and Northside Drive on the way out.
 It's all one-way with only two places to connect between them.
 If you're driving around it's well worth your time to look at a map and see where your stops are.
 Otherwise, you might start to feel like Chevy Chase in that classic film scene, going in endless circles.
-See where the sights are on the Yosemite Valley Map.

 During the busy season, it's much easier to get around the busy end of Yosemite Valley on one of the shuttle buses that loop from Yosemite Village through the campgrounds and to both of the hotels.

 Outside of that area, you can enjoy looking around without worrying about traffic and get some great insight into the park at the same time by taking a guided tour.
 A variety of them are offered and in summer, you can travel in an open-air tram.
-Check out what they offer and find out how to reserve a spot at the Yosemite Park website.